Obtaizen/NoPixel-4.0-Inspired-Textures/README.md

 These are NoPixel 4.0 Inspired textures for door locks, target (point and select) and labels, feel free to use them how you wish.
 These where made by me they come with psd's so you can edit them however you want.
+Please Enjoy
 ![image](https://i.imgur.com/VL6Sdgd.png)
 ![image](https://i.imgur.com/qASh5Wk.png)
 ![image](https://i.imgur.com/jRLjVek.png)